 - Don’t pet a cockatiel below the neck.

-- Move items around the cage as we approach spring.
+- Rearrange items in the cage as spring approaches.

 In conclusion, female cockatiels may still lay eggs without a mate.
 After all, their hormones, not their mating season, determine how many eggs they produce.

 Your cockatiels might lay eggs as a result of different social and environmental causes.